-To access our attractions, Guests with disabilities have several options including use of the standard queue, single rider queue, Attraction Queue Re-Entry, Rider Switch, Stroller as a Wheelchair Tag, Disability Access Service, Genie, and Genie+.
+To access our attractions, Guests with disabilities have several options including use of the standard queue, single rider queue, Attraction Queue Re-Entry or Meet-Up, Rider Switch, Stroller as a Wheelchair Tag, Disability Access Service, and Genie-related services.
 Guests are encouraged to learn about these programs in advance of their visit to determine which options might be best for their party.
 For a personalized conversation about available options, you may contact us via e-mail or chat prior to your visit or in-person at Theme Park Guest Relations locations when you arrive.
-Additional information can be found on pages 15-16 of this Guide or by visiting our website at www.disneyworld.com.
+Additional information can be found on pages 15-16 of this guide or by visiting our website at www.disneyworld.com.